 - Soap.
 You may need to wash some of your stuff, so soap is very good to have.
 I would maybe even take liquid soap, it’s better to use and carry around than a bar of soap.

 - Shampoo.
-Not all the huts have a shower, but in the once they have, you will definitely want to wash yourself after all day hike.
+Not all the huts have a shower, but in the once they have, you will definitely want to wash after the all-day hike.
 Take a small tiny bottle of shampoo.

 - Do you have a toilet?